Canon 100D vs 2000D

-The Canon EOS 100D (called Canon SL1 in some regions) and the Canon EOS 2000D (labelled Canon T7 in some countries) are two digital cameras that were officially introduced, respectively, in March 2013 and February 2018.
+The Canon EOS 100D (called Canon SL1 in some regions) and the Canon EOS 2000D (labelled Canon T7 in some countries) are two digital cameras that were announced, respectively, in March 2013 and February 2018.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The 100D has a resolution of 17.9 megapixel, whereas the 2000D provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 100D has a resolution of 17.9 megapixels, whereas the 2000D provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 2000D is notably larger (22 percent) than the Canon 100D.
 Moreover, the 2000D is markedly heavier (17 percent) than the 100D.
 In this context, it is worth noting that neither the 100D nor the 2000D are weather-sealed.